-As I begin writing this, there are currently 952,062,030 websites live on the internet.
+As I begin writing this, there are nearly 2 billion websites live on the internet.

 It’s even more impressive when you consider that in 1994, there were fewer than 3,000 in existence.
 That’s about a 33 million percent increase over 20 years.

-Back then, if you wanted to build a site, you only really needed to know how to code in hypertext markup language (HTML).
+Back then, if you wanted to build a site, you only really needed to know how to code in hypertext markup language (HTML landing pages).
 Today there are hundreds of different programming languages, many with their own part to play in the creation of a technically-sound website.

 Like programming languages, there are now hundreds of different content management systems (CMS).
 Despite all the options, one has remained the overwhelming favorite among the majority of DIY website creators for over a decade.